puppetlabs/puppet-docs/source/puppetdb/1.1/api/wire_format/catalog_wire_format.markdown

 [title]: /puppet/2.7/reference/lang_resources.html#title
 [type]: /puppet/2.7/reference/lang_resources.html#type
 [attributes]: /puppet/2.7/reference/lang_resources.html#attributes
+[resource_query]: ../query/v2/resources.html

 PuppetDB receives catalogs from puppet masters in the following wire format.
-This format is subtly different from the internal format used by Puppet so catalogs are converted by the [PuppetDB terminus plugins](./connect_puppet_master.html) before they are sent.
+This format is subtly different from the internal format used by Puppet so catalogs are converted by the [PuppetDB terminus plugins](/puppetdb/1.1/connect_puppet_master.html) before they are sent.
 [See below][below] for the justification for this separate format.

 Catalog Interchange Format
 -----